Meteor and the Mighty Monster Trucks

 Meteor and the Mighty Monster Trucks is an animated preschool television series created by David Snyder and Bill Gross.
 The series aired from September 25, 2006, to July 1, 2008, on Discovery Kids and TLC.
-The series is produced by Bigfoot, Inc., RC2 Corporation, Big Bang Digital Studios, Endgame Entertainment, and CCI Entertainment in association with Discovery Kids and Cartoon Network UK.
+The series is produced by Bigfoot, Inc., RC2 Corporation, Big Bang Digital Studios, Endgame Entertainment, and CCI Entertainment in association with Discovery Kids.
 It presented the fictional adventures of anthropomorphic monster trucks with the personalities of younger children.

 In 2007, the series was nominated for an Emmy Award in the Outstanding Special Class Animated Programs category.
 Head writers credited on the show were Ken Cuperus, Alice Prodanou and Dave Dias.
 Voices were recorded in Toronto, Ontario, Canada.

 Plot

 Episodes take place in the fictional place of Crushington Park, especially in a practice arena full of obstacles and cars to destroy.
 The reference to Bigfoot (the original monster truck) was mentioned later in the program.
 The first premiere episode "Race Relations" does not have the character LT (Bigfoot's son), but instead has a tow truck named Hook who also has a profile on the official website.